In this article

 Today, you can never be too secure.
 If you want to add an extra layer of security to autopay, be sure to use a virtual card.
 With Ramp, you can create an unlimited number of virtual cards to pay your bills.
 Even better, you have total control over how these cards are spent.

-You can set up merchant restrictions so that cards are spent appropriately, issue spend limits to protect you from erroneously overcharged bills, and set usage and frequency limits.
-All of these controls ensure that if you set up a virtual card for a specific purpose and amount.
-It will never be charged outside of the parameters you set.
+You can set up merchant restrictions so that cards are spent appropriately, issue funds to protect you from erroneously overcharged bills, and set usage and frequency limits.
+All of these controls ensure that if you set up a virtual card for a specific purpose and amount it will never be charged outside of the parameters you set.

 Make automated payments and approvals easier with Ramp